Keyboard shortcuts

 The Hohenberg–Kohn theorems establish that the ground-state density \(\rho_0(\mathbf{r})\) uniquely determines all ground-state properties, and that the total energy \(E[\rho]\) is minimised by \(\rho_0\).
 However, they say nothing about how to compute the universal functional \(F[\rho]\), and in particular how to evaluate the kinetic energy \(T[\rho]\) as a functional of the density alone.
-Attempts to write \(T\) purely in terms of \(\rho\) (as in the Thomas–Fermi model) lead to poor accuracy.
+As we saw with the Thomas–Fermi model in Chapter 1.6, attempts to write \(T\) purely in terms of \(\rho\) using a local UEG ansatz lead to qualitative failures: no molecular binding, wrong asymptotic decay, no shell structure.

 The Kohn–Sham (KS) formalism, introduced by Walter Kohn and Lu Jeu Sham in 1965, provides an elegant and highly accurate solution: introduce a fictitious system of non-interacting electrons that, by construction, reproduces the exact ground-state density of the true interacting system.
-This maps the intractable many-body problem onto a set of effective single-particle equations — the Kohn–Sham equations — which are computationally feasible while remaining formally exact.
+By reintroducing single-particle orbitals — but only as a computational device for the kinetic energy — KS theory salvages the rigour of the Hohenberg–Kohn theorems while sidestepping the local-functional pitfalls of Thomas–Fermi.
+The result is a set of effective single-particle equations — the Kohn–Sham equations — that are computationally feasible while remaining formally exact.

 Decomposition of the Energy Functional